apark0114/CBSI_Demo/Readme.txt

 6. The test result will be shown in JUnit side panel.

 -----------------------------------------------------
-Run tests in command line.
+Run tests on command line.
 1. Navigate to your project directory where pom.xml file is.
 2. Type "mvn clean test".
 3. Maven should pick up all java files named "--Test".